 Selected experiments from topics listed in CHEM 325 and an individual project.
 To be taken with CHEM 325.
-Prerequisite: CHEM 222 or instructor's permission.
+Prerequisite: CHEM 222.
 CHEM 332 or 333 are highly recommended as prerequisites.
+NOTE: General Honors Course in conjunction with CHEM 325.

 CHEM 328 - Forensic Science 3 hours